-If you’re using a gas cooker and must light it yourself, use a spark device as they are safer than matches or lighters, and lower THE chance of setting your clothes on fire.
+If you use a gas cooker and must light it yourself, use a spark device.

-A common cause of a domestic fire is overloaded outlets, as too much voltage flowing can ignite.
+Overloaded outlets are a danger, as too much voltage flowing can ignite.

 The type of appliance you’re plugging into an extension matter too, as things like air conditioners or heaters should never share power sockets with other appliances or devices.

-Another common cause of a home fire is malfunctioning electronic devices that aren’t kept in perfect working order.
+Malfunctioning electronic devices that aren’t in perfect working order are a danger.
 Check plugs and chargers for frayed edges or exposed wire.
 Immediately replace any element that shows signs of wear and tear.

-Overheating of electronics like mobile phones, printers, PC, tablet, and other personal communication devices are increasingly the cause of home fires.
+Overheating of mobile phones, printers, PC, tablet, and other personal communication devices are increasingly the cause of home fires.

-Never keep a mobile phone in your bed at night and ensure overnight charging is far away from your sleeping area.
+Never keep a mobile phone in your bed at night.
+Ensure overnight charging is far away from your sleeping area.
 Turn off equipment if not in use.

-Something to be conscious of is any potential fire hazards that might be littered around your home.
+Something to be conscious of is any potential fire hazards that might be a disaster for your home fire safety plans.

-Unused, unorganised clutter or objects are disastrous if left near generators, sockets or adapters especially in lofts or attics.
+Boxes, clutter, objects left near generators, sockets or adapters are a disaster in lofts or attics.

-Ensure that electrically powered items or plugs are checked often, as they could cause combustion in a storage room.
+Ensure to check that electrical items or plugs often, as they could cause combustion in a storage room.

 Smokers should always be vigilant about heat sources and combustible material.

-For the former, you should leave the minute you become aware of the fire.
+You should leave the minute you become aware of a spreading fire.
 Having a detailed plan is a good idea, with alternative options if the blaze blocks a particular exit or room.

-If the fire does spread to your flat or you start to see smoke, leave immediately, closing any doors or windows as you go.
+Leave immediately if the fire spreads to your flat or you see smoke, and close doors and windows as you go.

 Display the designated escape route with clearly-marked exit signs in high traffic areas, and follow the instructions.

-Finally, never use the lift in a fire.
-Stick to the stairs as you could get trapped.
+Stick to the stairs as you could get trapped on a lift.